Kali Hardig, 12, is in critical condition at Arkansas Children's Hospital

 Amoeba causes fatal brain infection, according to the CDC

 Parasite generally found in people who swim in warm, fresh water

 Doctors say there may be a glimmer of hope for a 12-year-old girl in Arkansas who is infected with a rare but deadly brain-eating parasite.
 Not a single person is known to have survived such an infection in the past decade, but Kali Hardig is hanging on in critical condition, according to doctors at Arkansas Children’s Hospital.

 Hardig’s mother took her to the hospital nine days ago.
 Hardig had a fever and a headache, but something else didn’t seem right.
 Doctors checked her spinal fluid, and that’s where they found a microscopic amoeba called Naegleria fowleri.

-Today, doctors checked the girl's cerebral spinal fluid and could not find any presence of the amoeba.
+Two weeks ago, doctors checked the girl’s cerebral spinal fluid and could not find any presence of the amoeba.

 The first symptoms of primary amoebic meningoencephalitis appear one to seven days after infection, including headache, fever, nausea, vomiting and a stiff neck, according to the CDC.

 “Later symptoms include confusion, lack of attention to people and surroundings, loss of balance, seizures and hallucinations,” the government agency’s website states.
 “After the start of symptoms, the disease progresses rapidly and usually causes death within one to 12 days.”

 Getting this amoeba is extremely rare.
 Between 2001 and 2010, there were 32 reported cases in the United States, the CDC says.
 Most of the cases occurred in the Southeast.

 Here are some tips from the CDC to help lower your risk of infection: